MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-need-rules.png "Need rules")

 The warning sign (outlined in the preceding example) implies that we didn't define at least one match rule for our match pair, which is mandatory.
 Match rules dictate the logic by which a specific pair of entities will be matched.
-In order to define your first rule, open the **Rule Definition** panel by selecting the corresponding match row in the matches table (#1) and then selecting **Create new rule** (#2).
+In order to define your first rule, open the **Rule Definition** pane by selecting the corresponding match row in the matches table (#1) and then selecting **Create new rule** (#2).

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule2.png "Create new rule")